-Testes: The testes are a pair of ellipsoid organs found in the scrotum of males that produce the androgen testosterone in males after the start of Seminal ve puberty.
-Testosterone has effects on many parts of the body, including Uninary bladder vice deformed the muscles, bones, sex organs, and hair follicles.
+Testes: The testes are a pair of ellipsoid organs found in the scrotum of males that produce the androgen testosterone in males after the start of puberty.
+Testosterone has effects on many parts of the body, including the muscles, bones, sex organs, and hair follicles.
 This hormone causes growth and increases in strength of the bones and muscles, including the accelerated growth of long bones during adolescence.
 During puberty, testosterone controls the growth and development of the sex organs and body hair of males, including pubic, chest, and facial hair.
 In men who have inherited genes for baldness, testosterone triggers the onset of androgenic alopecia, commonly known as male pattern baldness.